|

 Optional Plaster of Paris for Weight

 Depending on what you place into your small Easter baskets you can have trouble with the silly things toppling over.
-To prevent this mix 1 cup of plaster of paris with 3/4 cup of water, mix well.
+To prevent this mix 1 cup of plaster of paris with 3/4 cup of water, and mix well.
 You can add more water a tablespoon at a time if you need to.
 The plaster will be like a thick yogurt.

 My peat pots had a large hole in the bottom, so I placed them on paper before adding the plaster.
 Scoop a tablespoon of the plaster in the bottom of each pot, then divide up any leftovers equally. smooth the plaster slightly.
 Let dry overnight.